MG-RAST/clustgun/README.md

 ----------------
 Copy fgs.sh into the FGS directory.
 To run FGS with 4 CPUs call from within the FGS directory:

 ```
 > ./fgs.sh 4 input.fasta
 ```

-This should create a result.faa
+This should create a result.faa.
 To change the parameters of FGS please modify the fgs.sh script with a text editor accordingly.
 Note that for IO-efficiency this way of running FGS will give you only the protein fragment files (.faa), not the other output files that FGS produces by default.

 run clustgun